openbmc/openbmc-test-automation/CONTRIBUTING.md

 Python Coding Guidelines
 -----------------------
+-   The minimum required Python version is 2.7.x.
 -   Run pep8 on all Python files and correct errors.

     Example as run from a Linux command line: